dansmyers/HonorsThesisGuide/README.md

 There are many guides, online and in books, that will help your writing.

-- *Elements of Style* by Strunk and White is a classic text, though it's sometimes criticized for being old-fashioned and overly prescriptive.

-- Joseph M. Williams' *Style: Toward Clarity and Grace* is more technical and less prescriptive, but it provides excellent discussion of the principles of clear writing.
-Williams emphasizes understanding how readers acquire and process written information, then using that knowledge to improve your own writing.

-Here are five common problems that we see in student writing.
+Here are some tips to keep in mind as you're writing.

-1. Doing Everything at the Last Minute
+#### Start Early

 A thesis is a long and complex document.
 You can't expect to write it in a few short days, or have an acceptable paper after only one round of editing.

 Begin working on your thesis **before you feel ready**.
 The writing process forces you to clarify your ideas.

-2. Passive Voice Sentences
+#### Use the Active Voice

 In a passive construction, the primary actor of a sentence is placed as the object, at the end of the sentence after the verb.

-    > The Internet Protocol (IP) was first described by Vint Cerf and Robert Kahn in 1974.
+> The Internet Protocol (IP) was described by Vint Cerf and Robert Kahn in 1974.

 Cerf and Kahn are the actual actors in this sentence and the Internet Protocol is the object of their action ("described").
 An active voice sentence places the actor in the subject position and the object of the action after the verb:

-    > Vint Cerf and Robert Kahn first described the Internet Protocol (IP) in 1974.
+> Vint Cerf and Robert Kahn described the Internet Protocol (IP) in 1974.

-    **Passive sentences obscure *who* is doing *what* to *whom***.
-Consider this admission:
+**Passive sentences are weak because they obscure *who* is doing *what* to *whom***.

-    > Mistakes were made.

-    Well, **by whom**?
-The implication is "by us", but that's deliberately hidden from the reader.
-The active equivalent is direct and unambiguous:

-    > We made mistakes.
+> Sense of belonging was shown to be an important predictor of success in STEM fields.

+> It has been argued that strong AI will surpass human intelligence within the next 20 years.

-    The easiest way to remove passive voice from your writing is to **find and exterminate your "to be" verbs**: *am*, *is*, *are*, *was*, and *were*.
-Find those words in your document and carefully consider rewriting their sentences into active form.
+The easiest way to remove passive voice from your writing is to **find and remove "to be" verbs**: *am*, *is*, *are*, *was*, and *were*.
+Search for them in your document and carefully consider rewriting their sentences into active form.
+You may decide that a passive or "to be" construction is the best choice for a particular passage, but that should be a conscious choice.

-    **The passive voice is not always bad**.
-It is useful when the object of an action really is the focus of a sentence.
-For example,

-    > Roosevelt was elected to a fourth term in 1944.

-    The actual actors in this sentence would be "The voters of the United States", but making it explicit seems unnecessary:

-    > The voters of the United States elected Roosevelt to a fourth term in 1944.

-3. Awkward Sentences
+#### Fix Awkward Sentences

-    > The methodology incorporated to gauge the program's effect on student success utilized three metrics to get a widespread net of information.

-    This sentence seems to be saying,

-    > We used three metrics to gauge the program's effect on student success.

-    Many first drafts contain sentences that are too long, too complex, or contain unnecessary phrases.

-4. Phrases That Don't Add Any Information
+This encompasses several issues.

+- Long sentences

+    Make them shorter.

+    > The methodology used in this work is one that is capable of accounting for the complexity inherent in multidimensional workloads collected from computer systems.

+    > Our methodology accounts for the complexity of multidimensional workloads.

+- Irrelevant phrases

     > Many factors led to the development of the Internet.

+    > AI researchers have produced several valuable insights.

-    Golly!
-Many factors?
-Who would have guessed it?
+    Gosh!
+Many factors!
+Several insights!
+Who could have guessed?

-    This is a non-thought.
-It has the appearance of a thought, but actually communicates no real information.
+    Sentences like these sound insighful, but actually convey no information.
+Instead, list the factors or insights:

+    > Four factors led to the development of the Internet: ...

+-